bahramali/NFTMonitoring/README.md

 The dashboard shows a bar chart of the most recent spectral intensities and a temperature line chart.
 The bar chart is memoized so its labels stay stable as new data arrives.
 Historical band data can be explored in a separate section where you pick a time range.
 The previous Daily Band chart has been removed; use the Historical Bands controls to inspect past readings.

+## Shelly Control

+Shelly smart sockets are managed via a Spring Boot backend located in `backend/`.
+The frontend never stores device IPs; it calls the REST API exposed under `/api/shelly` for room/rack/socket listings, status polling, toggling, and automation scheduling.
+See
+`docs/shelly-control.md` for the architecture, API examples, and instructions for adding new sockets.

 Incoming MQTT messages are expected to contain a `timestamp` field and channel values such as `ch415`, `ch445`, … `ch680` along with `temperature`, `humidity` and `lux`.
 The dashboard normalizes these keys to bands `F1`–`F8` internally.